idanHur/ConnectFour/Server/README.md

 7. Run `dotnet ef database update` to create your database schema.
 8. Run `dotnet run` to start the server.

-### DataBase
+### Database
-To update the database tables when changing one of the entity class you need to do the following in the terminal when in serve directory
+To update the database tables when changing one of the entity classes, perform the following in the terminal when in the server directory:
-1. " dotnet ef migrations add **New name for the migrations** --project ../GameManager/GameManager.csproj --startup-project Server.csproj "
+1. `dotnet ef migrations add <New name for the migrations> --project ../GameManager/GameManager.csproj --startup-project Server.csproj`
-2. " dotnet ef database update --project ../GameManager/GameManager.csproj --startup-project Server.csproj "
+2. `dotnet ef database update --project ../GameManager/GameManager.csproj --startup-project Server.csproj`

+## Code Practices

+This project aims to follow good coding standards and practices.
+One of the key implementations is the use of partial views to avoid code duplication.

+In the context of MVC architecture, views often share code with other views.
+To DRY (Don't Repeat Yourself) the code, common code was extracted into partial views.
+These partial views are then used in multiple other views, enhancing maintainability and promoting code reusability.